 Here are a few programming tools, frameworks, and libraries that have defined their space in the programming world and have proven to be an inevitable part of it.
 They have evolved to ease developers’ life and are certainly going to change the way custom software development happens in the year 2018.

 - The Node Package Manager (npm) helps to manage modules in projects by downloading packages, resolving dependencies, and installing command-line utilities.
 Thanks to its ever-expanding community, npm is the largest ecosystem of open-source libraries in the world.

 For the incredible range of benefits that Nodejs comes integrated with, businesses are hiring NodeJS developers to raise the performance standards of software applications.

-- AngularJS is a MVC (Model-View-Controller) framework, where synchronization between the model and view happens with two way data binding.
+- AngularJS is an MVC (Model-View-Controller) framework, where synchronization between the model and view happens with two-way data binding.
 The changes made in the model data are immediately reflected in the view (and vice versa).
-This automated and immediate updations ascertains that the components of the framework are updated all the times.
+This automated and immediate updation ascertains that the components of the framework are updated all the time.